chippingaway/MobileConnect-Support-Apps/SupportedApps/SmsAutoReaderDemo/README.md

 # Android SmsAutoReader

-Example on how to use Android Webview Client to force traffic via "Mobile Data" even when its connected to Wifi
+Example on how to automatically read sms from mobileconnect and load the url within it